matheusbaptistella/intro-rev-and-pwn/part1-buffer-overflow/README.md

 # Buffer Overflow
 The first module will be about the Buffer Overflow vulnerability, due to its low level of complexity.
-Lest take a look a the example:
+Lets take a look a the example:

 ```C
 #include <stdio.h>